 San Diego Injury Law Center is a firm that helps the victims of spine injuries obtain medical treatment, rehabilitation services, and long-term care.
 We obtain compensation that can enhance the lives of our clients, ease the burdens they must bear, and help them live richer and more meaningful lives.
-Call us at 619-338-8230 today for free advice.
+Call us toll free 619-338-8230 today for free advice.

 The spinal cord is a collection of nerves extending from the brain through the spinal canal and allows the brain to process commands to the muscles, heart, lungs, and bowels.
 The spinal canal is protected by the chest, neck, and lower back vertebrae.
 When these vertebrae are damaged, the spinal cord is left vulnerable to further damage through trauma, loss of blood supply, or compression caused by a tumor or infection.

 Many spinal cord injuries occur when the spine is pulled, compressed, or pressed sideways as is often the case in a car crash where the head, neck, or back are twisted or sustain a sudden traumatic blow.
 This can result in spinal fractures or dislocated vertebrae, which in turn can cause the displaced fragments to bruise or tear the spinal cord tissue.
 This disrupts the signals sent by the nerve cells between the brain and the rest of the body.
 Vertebral damage can also lead to fluid buildup, swelling, and bleeding both inside and outside the spinal cord.